FRIDAY, 18 FEBRUARY 2005

 I have never been so bored while on a visit to my homeland.
 I feel slightly guilty about it … but then I remind myself that emotional needs which are satisfied by seeing one’s family are not to be confused with the need for intellectual stimulation.

-I also realized that I project my own feelings on other people in the place where I find myself.
+I also realised that I project my own feelings on other people in the place where I find myself.
 I might say, “Look how boring all those people are!
-They sit in cars, walk in and out of shops, walk up and down the streets …” and then I realize, as I am insulting the villagers, I am basically describing myself: I am sitting in a car, I am walking in and out of stores, I am walking up and down the street.
+They sit in cars, walk in and out of shops, walk up and down the streets …” and then I realise, as I am insulting the villagers, I am basically describing myself: I am sitting in a car, I am walking in and out of stores, I am walking up and down the street.

 * * *

 Thought inspired by my browsing through a magazine last night: my South Africa basically consists of Johannesburg, Bronkhorstspruit, Pretoria, Stellenbosch and maybe Vryheid and Pongola.
 There are places in this country of my birth which I have never even heard of let alone visited: places like Grootmier [Big Ant], Kleinmier [Small Ant], Middelmier [Middle Ant]; places where people speak Afrikaans, and where the children call the adults “Uncle” and “Auntie”.
 It’s a world I still want to discover – the isolated places, towns with dusty main streets, hamlets where people live lives that are at the same time familiar yet also stranger to me than the life of the average Taiwanese person in Taiwan.